opentechinstitute/UnitedStatesofBroadband/notes/scratch_notes.md

 2) fix census tracts rendering

 DONE
+3) fcc data
+    - only county & CT (or block) are doable, ATM
+    - Other geographies, need a more complex query
 7) include fly-to code
 9) encode the selections in the URL so that views can be shared